visipedia/iwildcam_comp/readme.md

 ## Data Overview

-The iWildCam 2022 WCS training set contains FIXME images from FIXME locations, and the WCS test set contains FIXME images from FIXME locations.
-These FIXME locations are spread across the globe.
+The iWildCam 2022 WCS training set contains 201,399 images from 323 locations, and the WCS test set contains 60029 images from 91 locations.
+These 414 locations are spread across the globe.
 A location ID (`location`) is given for each image, and in some special cases where two cameras were set up by ecologists at the same location, we have provided a `sub_location` identifier.
 Camera traps operate with a motion trigger, and after motion is detected the camera will take a sequence of photos (from 1 to 10 images depending on the camera).
 We provide a `sequence_id` for each sequence, and your task is to count the number of individuals across each test sequence.

 We provide GPS locations for the majority of the camera traps, obfuscated within 1km for security and privacy reasons.
-Some of the obfuscated GPS locations (all from one country) were not released at the request of WCS, but knowing that the locations not listed in the `gps_locations.json` file are all from the same country should help competitors narrow down the set of possible species for those locations based on what is seen in the training data.
+Some of the obfuscated GPS locations (all from one country) were not released at the request of WCS, but knowing that the locations not listed in the `metadata/gps_locations.json` file are all from the same country should help competitors narrow down the set of possible species for those locations based on what is seen in the training data.

 You may also choose to use supplemental training data from the iNaturalist 2017, iNaturalist 2018, iNaturalist 2019, and iNaturalist 2021 competition datasets.
 As a courtesy, we have curated all the images from iNaturalist 2017-2018 datasets containing classes that might be in the test set, and mapped them into the iWildCam categories.